Precision Point - Take a Step Back to See the Full BI Picture

 All companies are guilty of this, and it is an easy trap to fall into – Innovation in data and its usage needs greenfield thinking to drive the intelligence that we all strive for in our ‘Business intelligence’ and data-driven world.

-Put simply, ‘what questions are you trying to answer’ is the fundamental start point for a data project or strategy.
+Put simply, ‘what questions are you trying to answer’ is the fundamental starting point for a data project or strategy.

 Once requirements have been captured, a justification on ‘why’ is a vital step to ensure that there is a benefit to your business.
 This is not to say that you should be overly selective, quite the opposite!

-Reviewing your requirement will trigger further thought on your business needs and more often than not, will add to them.
-This should also be used as a convenient point to introduce some prioritisation using the MoSCoW principal (or similar)
+Reviewing your requirements will trigger further thought on your business needs and more often than not, will add to them.
+This should also be used as a convenient point to introduce some prioritisation using the MoSCoW principle (or similar)